Spencer Police Chief Mike James running for Davidson County sheriff - Salisbury Post

 SPENCER — Mike James, Chief of Police in Spencer, has thrown his hat into the race to serve as sheriff in Davidson County.

 James, a Republican, has been at the helm in Spencer for 11 years and said he felt called to run for elected office.
-James first came to Spencer shortly after retiring as a major with N.C.
+His bid for sheriff will be on the 2022 ballot.
+James first came to Spencer after retiring as a major with N.C.
 State Highway Patrol.
+So, running for public office is an entirely new experience for James.

-Running for public office is an entirely new experience for James.
-He said he wants to fill the vacancies within the office and improve the turnaround speed on processing concealed carry weapon permits, which fall under the purview of county sheriff offices.
+James said he wants to fill the vacancies within the office and improve the turnaround speed on processing concealed carry weapon permits, which fall under the purview of county sheriff offices.

 “I like helping people and improving processes,” James said.